FishieDotCom/Toxiq-API-Docs/Endpoints/User.md

 ## GetUser

 this endpoint will return a requested user's profile

+>you can also get users profile by using their emoji but the emoji must be url encoded
+>emoji is suggested to be used when pulling profile via mention
 #### GET
         api.toxiq.xyz/api/User/GetUser/{USERNAME}
+        api.toxiq.xyz/api/User/GetUser/{URLENCODED_EMOJI}

 | Result       | Details                 |
 |--------------|-------------------------|